This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra cost to you.

 - Japan Wonder Travel Tours

-The first reason to visit is obviously the natural beauty of the country.
+The first reason to visit is obviously the natural beauty that is abundant in Japan.
 Even though many people think of Japan as a highly modern country with flashy neon lights and advanced technology, shopping malls and high-end stores, there are many ways in which Japan is a nature lover’s paradise as well!

 As soon as you travel outside of the big and modern cities you will discover that the country is home to some of the best natural scenery in the world.
 From the wilderness in Hokkaido to the white pristine beaches of Okinawa, Japan’s nature is incredibly diverse.
 The rugged mountains, rocky coastlines, pristine white beaches, bamboo forests and some of the world’s most beautiful waterfalls are just some of the natural beauty to be enjoyed all year round.